 And while working out multiple times a day might seem like the obvious culprit contributing to overtraining, trainers say it can be useful for some people and not for others.
 Usually, top athletes work out multiple times to break up their training efforts and maximize rest or work on different training needs, like a strength training session in the morning, and a run in the evening.
 But for most people, working out multiple times a day can be a thin line to march down.
 “The times I have to caution clients about multiple workouts is when I notice them doing too much cardio or exercise that burns a lot of calories and not refueling enough between sessions,” says Adams.
 But if done properly and recovery nutrition is done between workouts (more on that below), it can be beneficial.

 How Can You Prevent Overtraining?

 Training Diary.
 Keeping a training diary is a great way to monitor how you feel before and after workouts, as well as logging the workouts themselves.
 “Wearing a heart rate monitor and getting a baseline heart rate zone as well as your resting heart rate, will be a great help to work quantitative measures into the mix.”
 Ryan’s biggest advice is to start slow and realize you should build a solid foundation built on sound movement patterns first and foremost.
 “Then add load and intensity to your workouts safely and incrementally.
 And when in doubt, take a rest day,” he adds.
-“I advice beginners to have one or two rest days per week, usually strategically placed the day after a more intense or longer workout.”
+“I advise beginners to have one or two rest days per week, usually strategically placed the day after a more intense or longer workout.”